 In NFSS2 under LuaTEX-ja, distinction between alphabetic font families and Japanese font families are only made by their encodings.
 For example, encodings OT1 and T1 are for alphabetic font families, and a Japanese font family cannot have these encodings.
-This command defines a new encoding scheme for Japanese font family (in horizontal direction).
+These command define a new encoding scheme for Japanese font families.